sgaul/opportunity/index.md

 If the data are not normally distributed - if, for instance, they are skewed or there are multiple modes in the data - then the z-scores can be harder to interpret.
 And it's also harder to compare the z-scores across variables - a z-score of 2 for poverty doesn't mean the same thing as a z-score of 2 for reading test scores if they don't have the same-shaped distribution.

 This matters since the opportunity index is calculated using the average z-scores across all of the variables.
-The [OECD guide to composite indicators](http://www.oecd.org/std/42495745.pdf) notes that using z-scores means that 'indicators with extreme values thus have a greater effect on the composite indicator.'
+The [OECD guide to composite indicators](http://www.oecd.org/std/42495745.pdf) notes that using z-scores means that "indicators with extreme values thus have a greater effect on the composite indicator."
 That can be an issue in a state with a high degree of inequality and concentration of poverty.
 If the variables have different distributions, then the z-scores will have different ranges and the z-scores won't have the same interpretation or influence on the final index values.

 The charts below show the standardized results for each variable.
 The z-scores between -/+2 standard deviations are shown for each variable.
 Variables like poverty, public assistance, unemployment tend to have similar shapes and are skewed positive - there are many above-average tracts, but a long tail of tracts with below-average scores on these variables.